Yann Martel: Influences

 Martel has said in a number of interviews that Dante's Divine Comedy is the single most impressive book he has ever read.
 In talking about his most memorable childhood book, he recalls Le Petit Chose by Alphonse Daudet.
 He said that he read it when he was ten years old, and it was the first time he found a book so heartbreaking that it moved him to tears.

 His writing influences include Dante Alighieri, Franz Kafka, Joseph Conrad, Nikolai Gogol, Sinclair Lewis, Moacyr Scliar, Thomas Hardy, Leo Tolstoy, Alphonse Daudet, J.M.
 Coetzee and Knut Hamsun.

+Personal life

+Martel had lived in Saskatoon, Saskatchewan for 13 years as of 2016.
+According to journalist Phil Tank, Martel said he "loves the winters in Saskatoon, but thinks the city remains 'tainted' by racism and hindered by outdated thinking".

+Remarking on living in Saskatoon in 2016, Martel said "What I like is Saskatoon has become more diverse.
+I see that in my children’s school, (...)
+There’s more visible minorities.
+There’s more kids from the sub-continent, from India, from Pakistan.
+More Muslims, more people of African origin, a greater diversity".